-Practice will help you to get your timing right – remember that if you over run you may be cut off mid-sentence – and make you sound more natural.
-You are not reading words of the slide but using words to communicate and expand the information on the slides.
+Practice will help you to get your timing right – remember that if you over-run you may be cut off mid-sentence – and make you sound more natural.
+Aim not just to read the words but to use them to communicate and expand the information.

 A good presentation will do four things:

 Look for ways your presentation can do all four.

 - Vary the pace and the tone of your voice.

 - Maintain eye contact with the whole group.
 One tip is to try and look at someone at the back of the audience and then shift your gaze to the front, middle and back again.